luoqin219/lq-LeetCode/Google/By Frequency.md

     public String licenseKeyFormatting(String S, int K) {
         StringBuilder sb = new StringBuilder();
         int count = 0;
-        for(int i = S.length() - 1; i >= 0 ; i--) {
+        // start from the end because the start can only have one character for(int i = S.length() - 1; i >= 0 ; i--) {
             if(S.charAt(i) != '-') {
                 if(count == K) {